- Remove the delete-this-class class from the navbar15_component div. This will change the positioning of the navbar to fixed.

 Product Thesis

-Offboard is designed as a career-transition operating system.
+Offboard is designed around a simple idea.

-The product therefore centers on a few connected objects:
+The product centers on four connected layers:

-- The user context: profile, resume, goals, preferences, network, conversations, and allowed personalization signals
+- The user context: Profile, resume, goals, preferences, network, conversations, and allowed personalization signals

-- The generated artifacts: tailored resume, cover letter, interview prep, notes, and follow-up actions
+- The generated artifacts: Tailored resume, cover letter, interview prep, notes, and follow-up actions

 The goal was to move the experience from “use five tools and stitch the results together” to “start from one opportunity and build the right packet of support around it.”